-WORLD LANGUAGE CREDIT: SCENARIOS FOR THE 2012-2013 SCHOOL YEAR
+WORLD LANGUAGE CREDIT: SCENARIOS FOR THE 2013-2014 SCHOOL YEAR

 - A rising 9th grade student may have already earned one world language credit by successfully completing both level I parts 1 and 2 in 7th and 8th grade.
-This sequence taken in middle school will not impact their high school GPA, although the grade will still be reflected on their transcript. - In limited circumstances, those students who have already earned a credit for a world language class may repeat that world language course in high school, but will receive no credit for that repeated course.
-However, their Grade in the repeated course will not be factored into their high school GPA. - A rising 9th grade student who only successfully completed one part of the two-year world language sequence in middle school or any of the non-credit middle school courses will not have earned any high school world language credit.
+This sequence taken in middle school will not impact their high school GPA, although the grade will still be reflected on their transcript. - A rising 9th grade student who only successfully completed one part of the two-year world language sequence in middle school or any of the non-credit middle school courses will not have earned any high school world language credit. - A rising 9th grade student coming from a K-8 World Languages immersion program may have earned two credits in a world language course during middle school, and may continue their sequence in honors world language courses.